Warning: contains spoilers for The Handmaid’s Tale season 5 episode 3.

 Serena, we were reminded this episode with the introduction to High Commander MacKenzie, is by no means the only threat to Hannah.
 That whole discussion around the new purple dress signified Gilead itself creeping ever closer to June and Luke’s daughter as she reaches puberty and is duly thrust into the nation’s flourishing child-marriage market.
 If anything’s going to lure June back over the border into Gilead, it’ll be the urgent need to save Hannah from a fate like Esther’s.
 Just look at her face when that sympathetic Guardian explained his rush to get back with the words “I’ve got a wife and kid, can’t leave them behind.”
 She knows the feeling.

-The Handmaid’s Tale Season 5 airs on Wednesdays on Hulu in the US.
+The Handmaid’s Tale season 5 airs weekly on Hulu in the US.
 It’s expected to air on Channel 4 in the UK at a tbc date.